Brian McManamon is an actor, teacher, and acting coach based in New York City.

 Brian has studied with some of the most respected teachers of acting in America and abroad including Ron Van Lieu, Mark Wing-Davey, Austin Pendleton, Evan Yionoulis, Andrew Wade and John Barton.
 He has an MFA in acting from the Yale School of Drama and a BFA in acting from the School for Theater at Boston University.

 He is currently directing at the Juilliard School and serving on the acting faculties of The National Theater Institute (NTI) at the Eugene O’Neill Theater Center, Playwrights Horizon’s Theater School at New York University/Tisch School of the Arts, Vassar College’s Powerhouse Apprentice Training Program in association with New York Stage and Film and CAP21.
 He has also taught at the NYSF/Public Theater, Manhattanville College, The New York Conservatory for Dramatic Arts, Hudson Valley Shakespeare Festival and Yale University’s Dwight-Edgewood Project.
+He is a member of the National Alliance of Acting Teachers.

 As an acting coach, Brian works with beginning and established clients for film, television and theater.
 He specializes in preparing actors for graduate school auditions.
 His clients have gone on to attend the top graduate acting schools in the country.
 CLICK HERE FOR CLIENT TESTIMONIALS